 The lawsuits claim California's marriage laws violate the state constitution's anti-discrimination provisions.
 Those are the same arguments that persuaded Massachusetts' highest court to legalize gay marriage there earlier this year.

 Lockyer denied there has been any violation of California's constitution, while at the same time saying the state Legislature has taken significant steps toward granting full spousal benefits to gay couples who register as domestic partners.

 "California's effort to find a balance between affording rights and benefits to same-sex couples, while maintaining a common understanding of marriage, does not run up against the constitution," he wrote in a 37-page brief.

 Supporters and opponents of gay marriage were eager to see how Lockyer, a Democrat who has expressed interest in running for governor in 2006, planned to navigate the politically volatile question.

 Jon Davidson, who is helping represent the 12 suing couples as a senior attorney with Lambda Legal Defense and Education Fund (search), said that in his view, Lockyer "is putting up a vigorous defense."

 "It looks like the attorney general is making the strongest case the state can make to defend the restriction against same-sex couples from marrying given the current state of California law," Davidson said.
 "I am disappointed about his view that not allowing same-sex couples to marry is not discrimination against gay people."

-By taking the position that any change in marriage eligibility criteria must come from the Legislature, however, Lockyer essentially advanced the same legal strategy that Massachusetts Attorney General Thomas Reilly, a fellow Democrat, unsuccessfully used to prevent gay couples from being able to wed in his state.
-The attorney general's office defends state agencies and laws.
+By taking the position that any change in marriage eligibility criteria must come from the Legislature, however, Lockyer essentially advanced the same legal strategy that Massachusetts Attorney General Thomas Reilly (search), a fellow Democrat, unsuccessfully used to prevent gay couples from being able to wed in his state.